rcarmo/guerite/README.md

 > _A guerite is a small, enclosed structure used for temporary or makeshift purposes, while a [watchtower](https://github.com/containrrr/watchtower) is a tall, elevated structure used for permanent or sturdy purposes._

+Guerite is a [watchtower](https://github.com/containrrr/watchtower) alternative that evolved from a quick hack I started when I realized it wasn't being maintained anymore (hence the name).
+It is designed to be simple, reliable, and easy to configure.

-Guerite is a [watchtower](https://github.com/containrrr/watchtower) alternative that watches Docker containers that carry a specific label, pulls their base images when updates appear, and restarts the containers, as well as being able to regularly prune stale images.
+It watches Docker containers with specific labels, pulls their base images when updates are available, and restarts the containers.
+It can also regularly prune stale images.

-It can also do dependency-aware ordering within a compose project using Docker `Links` and/or a `guerite.depends_on` label, so supporting services (e.g., databases) are handled before their dependents.
+Guerite can also do dependency-aware ordering within a compose project using Docker `Links` and/or a `guerite.depends_on` label, so supporting services (e.g., databases) are handled before their dependents.

-It provides Pushover and webhook notifications and talks directly to the Docker API, whether local or remote.
+For notifications, it provides only Pushover and webhook functionality.

 ## Requirements

 - Docker API access (local socket or remote TCP/TLS endpoint)
-- Python 3.9+ if running from source; otherwise build the container image
+- Python 3.9+ (if running from source) or Docker (to build and run the container image)
 - Optional: Pushover token/user or webhook URL for notifications

 ## Image Repository